 St. Stephen’s and St. Agnes School welcomes your interest in financial assistance.
-Through the generosity of donors and prioritization in our operating budget, SSSAS provides over $5,700,000 in financial assistance to 20% of our families who qualify to make possible a Saints education for their child.
+Through the generosity of donors and prioritization in our operating budget, SSSAS provides over $6,100,000 in financial assistance to 21% of our families who qualify to make possible a Saints education for their child.
 While SSSAS believes that the primary responsibility for paying tuition lies with the family, we stand ready to support those who need assistance.

 The average family income for a family receiving assistance is $170,000.
 The overall average financial assistance grant is $24,878.
 Average grant by division is as follows:

 These are just averages.
 There are families with smaller and greater incomes who receive grants and grants range from 5 to 90 percent of tuition.
 Even if you don’t think you will qualify but feel you need some level of assistance to attend SSSAS, we strongly encourage you to complete an application so you may be considered.

 Returning families can expect a similar level of assistance from year to year, assuming no significant change in their financial profile.
 This includes families who enrolled with no assistance.
 If a current family receiving no assistance wishes to apply, they must first complete two years of enrollment.